Nithin38r/Project-Chronix/README.md

 # Project-Chronix
 ChroniX is a smart healthcare system that monitors and provides early prediction alerts for chronic conditions like heart disease and asthma.

-# ChroniX – Smart Healthcare Monitoring & Prediction System

-ChroniX is a healthcare support device developed during the ECO-TRONICS 24-hour hackathon at SRM Ramapuram.
-The system is designed to assist people with chronic diseases by continuously monitoring health parameters and providing early prediction alerts for critical conditions.

 ---

 ## Problem Statement